DeepC2: AI-powered Covert Command and Control on OSNs: Evaluation

-As adversaries have access to vectors and neural network models, structure and implementation, adversaries can attempt to recover and derive a similar image to cheat the bots.
-CNN makes the protection possible.
-Neural network models can obtain excellent accuracy in different tasks, but they have poor explainability \cite{xai20}.
-It is not clear how neural networks make decisions.
+\textbf{Train a Decoder.} Defenders have access to vectors and neural network models, so they can attempt to recover and derive a similar image from cheating the malware.
+CNN makes protection possible.
 CNN learns abstract features from raw images.
-Each CNN hidden layer generates a higher degree of abstraction from the previous layer.
-As layers become deeper, much of the information in the original image is lost.
+Each convolution layer generates a higher degree of abstraction from the previous layer.
+As layers deepen, much of the information in the original image is lost.
 This makes it difficult to recover the original image or derive a similar image based on the vectors.

 We also simulated such an attack.
-We assume adversaries treat the neural network as an encoder and build a corresponding decoder to generate related images.
-Adversaries can also crawl numerous avatars from Twitter and extract feature vectors using the given model.
+We assume defenders treat the neural network as an encoder and build a corresponding decoder to generate related images.
+Defenders can also crawl avatars from Twitter and extract feature vectors using the model.
 The avatars and vectors make up the training data for the decoder.
-We trained such a decoder to generate images from vectors.
-The input of the decoder is a vector of length 128, and the output is an 3-channel PNG image of size 128x128.
-Then we calculated the distance between the original image and the generated image.
-Due to the losses introduced by CNN and image conversion, the lowest distance we got is higher than 0.05.
-As avatars retrived by bots are in size of 400x400, more conversion and compression will be introduced for the generated 128x128 PNG images.
-It's also difficult to attack the C\&C in this way.
+We trained such a decoder to generate numerous images from vectors and calculated the distance between the original image and the generated image.
+Due to the losses introduced by CNN and image conversion, the lowest distance we got is 0.0504, larger than the threshold.
+As avatars retrieved by the malware are not in the size of 128x128, more conversion and compression will be introduced to the images.
+It's also challenging to attack the C\&C in this way.